Salzburg

 Getting there from Vienna

-The ÖBB Railjet from Wien Hauptbahnhof to Salzburg Hauptbahnhof takes approximately 2h30 and runs hourly.
-Return fares book as low as 25–40€ if reserved several weeks in advance.
-The station is 20 minutes’ walk from the old town, or a short local bus ride.
+The ÖBB Railjet from Wien Hauptbahnhof to Salzburg Hauptbahnhof runs hourly and takes approximately 2h30.
+Return fares booked several weeks in advance can be very reasonable; fares bought on the day are considerably more.
+The station is 20 minutes’ walk from the old town or a short bus ride.

 What to see